sowelilekusi/quest/formatspec.md

 to this data, these more complicated directives are used to define segments that are played between splits and routes made up of these segments.
 Define all your possible segments first, followed by all routes.
-If no segments are defined, a single unnamed segment is assumed.
+If no segments are defined, a single unnamed segment is to be assumed.
-If no routes are defined, a single unnamed route that passes through all segments in the order of their definition is assumed.
+If no routes are defined, a single unnamed route that passes through all segments in the order of their definition is to be assumed.

 Segment
 	Shortname